srl-labs/containerlab/docs/cmd/tools/cert/sign.md

 Certificate Common Name (CN) field is set with `--cn` flag.
 Defaults to `containerlab.srlinux.dev`.

 #### Hosts
 To add Subject Alternative Names (SAN) use the `--hosts` flag that takes a comma separate list of SAN values.
+Users can provide both DNS names and IP address, and the values will be placed into the DSN SAN and IP SAN automatically.

 #### Country
 Certificate Country (C) field is set with `--c` flag.
 Defaults to `Internet`.